-Through their $40 billion, 10-year investment in housing through the National Housing Strategy, the federal government has committed to providing the sense of belonging and positive memories associated with home ownership.
+Through their $40 billion, 10-year investment in housing through the National Housing Strategy, the federal government has committed to providing a sense of belonging and positive memories associated with homeownership.

 “It’s been wonderful working with Habitat for Humanity and the Canada Summer Jobs program, and to have met the students here and to see just how much they’ve grown,” Peter says.

 Nonprofits like Habitat are partners with the government when it comes to the important issue of housing, Peter says.
 “They really the feet on the ground in the community that are able to give us the best advice.”

 Some of this advice has involved creating a range of housing since nonprofits can share what they think will be the most helpful in a particular community or to a particular demographic.
 Peter notes that the housing continuum can involve things like co-op housing, community-based initiatives, rent geared to income, transitional housing or more models.

 Despite the challenges involved in implementing affordable housing — he notes issues that can stem from government bureaucracy, zoning and regulatory framework — this partnership is crucial to bring more housing to local residents.
 Including young people in this partnership, too, is a mutually beneficial decision.

 “It makes me very proud as a Member of Parliament for Mississauga East—Cooksville, to know such an organization is located here and to know that they’re building, really, our future through our youth,” Peter says.